-In the context of this plan, a specific population of concern is the aged, who tend to be more vulnerable to the effects of hazard events because of their physical or mental condition, or other factors.
+For Davison County, the specific population of concern is the aged.
+As shown in Table 2.4, the median age of the population in Davison County is slightly higher than the state and national figures.
 Many of the aged live in nursing homes and other types of senior care facilities; within Davison County, such facilities are located in Mitchell.